Start by talking with your doctor

 - Symptoms/LDH Tracker Tool: Track your PNH signs, symptoms, and LDHAn enzyme found in red blood cells, released during hemolysis.
 Testing for LDH can help show how much hemolysis is happening in your body. test results

 - Patient/Doctor Discussion Guide: Provides questions you may want to ask when talking about PNH with your doctor

-- OneSource Patient Authorization Form: Allows a registered nurse from OneSource to work with you and share information about your medical condition with others to help you better manage your PNH
+- OneSource Patient Authorization Form: Allows a nurse case manager from OneSource to work with you and share information about your medical condition with others to help you better manage your PNH

 - Calendar of events: Provides the details of upcoming regional PNH meetings